Hierarchical Fault Detection and Diagnosis for Transformer Architectures: DEFault-bench: Benchmark Construction

-Each instance carries labels at three levels of granularity.
-At Level~1 (\emph{fault detection}), the label is binary, \textit{faulty} or \textit{correct}.
-At Level~2 (\emph{fault categorization}), the label is the injected fault category.
-Encoders use 11 categories: Score, Positional, FFN, QKV, LayerNorm, Residual, Masking, Embedding, Kernel, Output, and Variant.
-Decoders use the same 11 plus KV Cache.
-At Level~3 (\emph{root-cause diagnosis}), the label is the injected root cause within the fault category.
-Each category contains 2--7 root causes, and each root cause belongs to exactly one fault category.
+After discarding surviving mutants, we build the \textit{correct} class from clean runs and label-preserving clean variants.
+Using a single clean run per base model could let a classifier learn model-specific artifacts rather than fault-related behavior.
+We therefore generate clean variants by changing factors that should not affect task behavior, such as the random seed, the training-data order where applicable, and hyperparameters within ranges that stay below the significance threshold.
+We evaluate each clean variant against its base model with the same significance test used for killed mutants, retain variants that remain statistically indistinguishable from the base model, and discard variants that meet the killed criterion.
+For each base model $B$ that produces $k$ killed mutants, we keep $k$ clean variants from the same base model, which holds the faulty-to-correct ratio balanced within each base-model stratum.
+DEFault-bench contains 5{,}556 instances, with 3{,}196 encoder and 2{,}360 decoder instances (\cref{tab:benchmark_summary}).

-The encoder and decoder subsets are imbalanced.
-The two architectures differ in their proportion of faulty and correct instances, and the fault categories (11 on encoders, 12 on decoders) and their root causes also have different sample sizes. \cref{sec:defaultpp_experiment} describes the evaluation criteria and class-weighting strategy used to address this imbalance.
+Each instance carries labels at three levels.
+The Level~1 label for fault detection is binary, either \textit{faulty} or \textit{correct}.
+Faulty instances also carry Level~2 and Level~3 labels.
+The Level~2 label is the injected fault category.
+Encoders use 11 categories, namely Score, Positional, FFN, QKV, LayerNorm, Residual, Masking, Embedding, Kernel, Output, and Variant, and decoders use the same 11 plus KV Cache.
+The Level~3 label is the injected root cause within the fault category.
+Each category contains 2--5 root causes, and each root cause belongs to exactly one category.